We’re happy to support your travel preparation!

 Camouflage Clothing

 If you have any camouflage clothing in a dark or earth tone pattern, it works extremely well.
 Camouflage clothing is usually very warm and made out of very quiet fabric.
-I buy most of my camouflage clothing from Cabela’s and earn commissions through the links.
+I buy most of my camouflage clothing from Cabela’s.

 To keep my upper body warm, I typically layer as follows: 1) a camouflage tee shirt, 2) a smart wool or similar turtleneck, 3) my heated jacket (see below), and 4) my outer jacket (either camo or LL Bean Jacket above)